-ART THEORY II: 030517322 ARTT201 Weekly Tuition: 2 Lectures, | Tutorial.
+ART THEORY II: 030517322 ARTT201

+Weekly Tuition: 2 Lectures, I Tutorial.

+Duration: 32 weeks.

-Examination: Cumulative quarterly assessment of at least 8 assignments to constitute 100%
+Examination: Cumulative quarterly assessment of at least 8 assignments to constitute 100% of final mark.

 The syllabus is aimed at providing the student, through participation in seminars, presentation of papers and lectures, the following competencies appropriate to the second level of study: